Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

 \subsection{The Spencer (2,2)-cohomology}

-We saw in \S\ref{sec:filtered-def} that filtered deformations of graded Lie superalgebras are governed by their Spencer cohomology.
-We therefore need to understand the Spencer cohomology of the Poincaré superalgebra and its graded subalgebras before discussing their deformations.
+We saw in Section~\ref{sec:filtered-def} that filtered deformations of graded Lie superalgebras are governed by their Spencer cohomology.
+We therefore need to understand the Spencer cohomology of the flat model superalgebra and its graded subalgebras before discussing their deformations.